jfrog/jfrog-vscode-extension/README.md

 1. Create and activate a virtual env as instructed in [VS-Code documentation](https://code.visualstudio.com/docs/python/environments#_global-virtual-and-conda-environments).
 Make sure that Virtualenv Python interpreter is selected as instructed [here](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment).
 1. Open a new terminal and activate your Virtualenv as instructed [here](https://virtualenv.pypa.io/en/latest/userguide/#activate-script).
 1. Install your python project and dependencies according to your project specifications.

+## NuGet Projects
+Behind the scenes, the extension builds the NuGet dependencies tree using [NuGet deps tree](https://github.com/JFrog/nuget-deps-tree).

+Important:
+To have your project dependencies scanned by JFrog Xray, make sure the `nuget` or `dotnet` CLI are installed on your local machine and that they are in your system PATH.
+In addition, the project dependencies must be restored using `nuget restore` or `dotnet restore`, respectfully.

 ## Troubleshooting
 View the extension log: